alan-turing-institute/Python-quality-tools/pre-commit/README.md

 You'll notice that the repo entry is a URL.
 There you will find the hooks defined in an installable Python repo.

 You can also simply run a local command so we can call [tests.sh](./tests.sh) using Pre-Commit.

+Alternatively, we could remove our dev-dependency on flake8 all together and use the <https://github.com/pycqa/flake8> hook.